 The unique wool fashion of Imperial Yarn begins with shearing.
-Shearing takes in early spring.
-Using electric shears, the expert shearers carefully remove the fleece of each sheep, which comes off in one piece, ready to toss onto the skirting table.
+Shearing takes place in early spring.
+Using electric shears, the expert shearers carefully remove the fleece of each sheep or alpaca, which comes off in one piece, ready to toss onto the skirting table.

 Next the wool is washed in hot water with a mild detergent, removing grease, vegetable matter and dirt from the raw wool.
 Moving through a series of cleaning tubs, followed by clean-water rinses, the fleece is then dried.
 These methods are earth friendly, involving no harsh chemicals, leaving the wool in its naturally soft state.
 Imperial Yarn also “cards and combs” the wool prior to spinning, which helps remove any remaining vegetable matter from the wool fibers.